yqni13/artcreation-dv/README.md

 Get startet with `npm install` (/frontend and /backend) to create necessary modules.
 Fill env variables for Frontend and Backend with the necessary data/paths.
 Run command `npm run start` to autofill environment file with env data and to start on local dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 To activate the backend (to use email service for the contact form) run command `node server-custom.js` to start on port 3000.

 ### Build & Deploy
 This project is currently hosted by 4 different hosting services.
 Frontend is hosted by <a href="https://app.netlify.com/">Netlify</a> and for the backend part <a href="https://vercel.com/">Vercel</a> is used to deploy and host serverless.
-Data and images are managed via database on <a href="https://neon.tech">Neon</a> and CDN by <a href="https://cloudflare.com">Cloudflare</a>.
+Data and images are managed via PostgreSQL database on <a href="https://neon.tech">Neon</a> and cloud-storage (R2 Bucket) by <a href="https://cloudflare.com">Cloudflare</a>.

 <br>